zdravkov/kendo-docs/getting-started/web/treeview/overview.md

         encoded: false,

         // specifies whether the item is initially expanded
-        // (applicable when the item has child nodes
+        // (applicable when the item has child nodes)
         expanded: true,

+        // specifies whether the item checkbox is initially checked
+        // (applicable for items with checkboxes using the default checkbox template)
+        checked: true,

         // specifies whether the item is initially selected
         selected: true,